Robust Robustness: Obtaining robust payoff guarantees

-We formally define two standard classes of ambiguity sets.
-Then we show that these sets are rich, and hence globally robust.
+We formally define two commonly used classes of ambiguity sets.
+Then we show that these sets are rich, and hence, by \cref{res:rich}, uniformly robust.

-\paragraph{Moment sets} Recall the moment restrictions in \citeapos{CarrascoEtal2018} maxmin specification of the monopoly selling problem.\footnote{Moment restrictions are used in other maxmin applications; see, e.g., \cite{Scarf1958} for an inventory problem and \cite{AzarMicali2012} for an auction problem.} Here, we define moment restrictions in our general setting.
-For any measurable function $g \colon \Th \to \R^m$ and any subset $Y$ of $\R^m$, let\footnote{Whenever we constrain the expectation $\E_{\th \sim \pi} [g(\th)]$, we are implicitly requiring integrability: $\E_{\th \sim \pi} \Brac{ |g_j (\th)| }< \infty$ for each $j =1, \ldots, m$.}
+\paragraph{Moment sets} Recall the moment restrictions in \citeapos{CarrascoEtal2018} maxmin specification of the monopoly selling problem, described in \cref{sec:monopoly}.\footnote{Moment restrictions have also been used to analyze the newsvendor problem \citep{Scarf1958} and an auction problem \citep{AzarMicali2012}.} Here, we define moment restrictions in our general setting.
+For any measurable function $g \colon \Th \to \R^m$ and any subset $Y$ of $\R^m$, let